 TIME TRAVELING BRIDE: Bouffant to Mod in the 1960s

-I dare you to pick a more diverse era for fashion than the 1960s.
-The words radical, mod, and carefree come to mind when we zero in on this era, but so does sophistocation.
-For a decade ushered in with all the elegance of La Dolce Vita and Breakfast at Tiffany's, looks featuring super-coiffed hair and high dress formals, the exit in 1969 was a 180-degree turn once the miniskirt became the norm.
+I dare you to pick a more diverse decade for fashion than the 1960s.
+The words radical, mod, and carefree come to mind when we zero in on this era — but so does sophistication.
+Started with the elegance of La Dolce Vita and Breakfast at Tiffany’s, and ending with a 180‑degree turn to youth‑driven, mini‑skirted style, the ’60s truly had it all.

 Header Photo and Directly Above: My TIFFANY dress and pillbox hat--an early 1960s rendition of a bouffant style ballgown in duchesse matte satin.
 Sporting a pillbox hat that Jackie Kennedy reinvented to popularity, this wedding dress, accompanied by outside-the-box head chic for a standard church wedding, would have probably meant an elegant but informal ceremony.
 Below: The classic sheath Audrey Hepburn made famous--that snug-fitting, long columnar silhouette in a heavier fabric like Duchesse satin or peau.